Types of Elastic + How to Sew with Elastic

 Not only does elastic help clothing retain its shape, but elastic waistbands are also a time-saving alternative to the button-covered clothing of pre-WWI.
 When you imagine the clothing of the Victorian and Edwardian era, it's easy to see the advantages of elastic over numerous buttons and ties.

 New to sewing?
 Then don't miss our glossary of sewing terms!
-It's a must read for sewing beginners.
-Glossary of Sewing Terms
+It's a must read for sewing beginners as well as those who have been sewing for years.
+Check it out here: Glossary of Sewing Terms

 Types of Elastic Guide Video with Angel Peterson